 SA Law’s “Let’s talk digital” event at the Institute of Directors in London drew a wide range of delegates who came to learn more about the evolving challenges that digital technology presents to organisations and commercial ventures.

-Panellists Chris Cook (Employment), Mike Lewis (Property Dispute Resolution) and Simon Walsh (Dispute Resolution) led the first session, casting their net wide to cover a breadth of digital risks and their solutions.
+Panellists Chris Cook (Employment), our Property Dispute Resolution team and Simon Walsh (Dispute Resolution) led the first session, casting their net wide to cover a breadth of digital risks and their solutions.